 Henry uses the same blued steel and American walnut here that they use on their rifles.
 The wood to metal fit is great, the bluing is nicely done and even throughout, and the walnut stock is very attractive.
 Just like their rifles, the Henry shotgun is a vision of simplistic beauty.

 The gun shoulders and points with ease.
 The weight of the gun combined with light .410 rounds and a rubber recoil pad on the buttplate makes it a joy to shoot.

 I ran a few boxes of shells through it without bothering to clean it beforehand.
 No failures to feed or eject.
 The action was still nice and smooth even after putting it through its paces.

 The gun was accurate right out of the box.
 The shot grouped great at close range and had a nice, even spread a little further out.

 Overall: * * * * *

 I didn’t really think I wanted (or needed) a lever action .410 shotgun, but I’ve been converted.
-The Henry .410 is easy and fun to shoot, making it a great choice for new shooters as well as seasoned shotgunners just looking for something different and fun.
+It could be just the ticket as a home-defense gun, or for shooting buckshot and slugs in small-game hunting.
+The Henry .410 is easy and fun to shoot, making it a great choice for new shooters as well as seasoned shotgunners (and self-defense seekers) just looking for something different and fun.